-- 3.(1) A person is guilty of money laundering if - (A) he or she directly or indirectly acquires property from the proceeds of criminal conduct; - (B) knowing or believing that property is or represents the benefit of criminal conduct or being reckless as to whether the property is or represents such benefit, the person, without lawful authority or excuse (the proof of which shall lie on the person) - (a) converts, transfers or handles the property, or removes the property from the Republic; - (b) conceals or disguises the true nature, source, location, disposition, movement or ownership of the property or any rights associated with the property; or
+- 3. (1) A person is guilty of money laundering if- - (A) he or she directly or indirectly acquires property from the proceeds of criminal conduct; - (B) knowing or believing that property is or represents the benefit of criminal conduct or being reckless as to whether the property is or represents such benefit, the person, without lawful authority or excuse (the proof of which shall lie on the person)- - (a) converts, transfers or handles the property, or removes the property from the Republic;

+(b) conceals or disguises the true nature, source, location, disposition, movement or ownership of the property or any rights associated with the property; or

-- (c) acquires, possesses or uses the property. - (2) Removing property from the Republic shall include references to removing it from another country or territory and moving property within the Republic or a country or territory in preparation for or for the purpose of removing it from the Republic or the country or territory in question. - (3) Any person who participates in such conduct as described in subsections (1)(a), (1)(b) or (1)(c) of this section including but not limited to, aiding, abetting, assisting, attempting, counselling, conspiring, concealing or procuring the commission of such conduct commits the offence of money laundering as a principal offender and shall be liable to be tried and punished accordingly. - (4) (a) a person guilty of money laundering is liable on conviction to a fine not exceeding SCR5,000,000 or to imprisonment for a term not exceeding 15 years or to both; - (b) a person other than a natural person guilty of money laundering is liable on conviction to a fine not exceeding SCR10,000,000. - (5) Where a person - (a) converts, transfers, handles or removes from the Republic any property which is or represents the benefit from criminal conduct; - (b) conceals or disguises the true nature, source, location, disposition, movement or ownership of the property or any rights with respect to it; or - (c) acquires, possesses or uses the property, in such circumstances that it is reasonable to conclude that the person -
+(c) acquires, possesses or uses the property.

+(2) Removing property from the Republic shall include references to removing it from another country or territory and moving property within the Republic or a country or territory in preparation for or for the purpose of removing it from the Republic or the country or territory in question.

+(3) Any person who participates in such conduct as described in subsection (1)(a), (1)(b) or (1)(c) of this section including but not limited to, aiding, abetting, assisting, attempting, counselling, conspiring, concealing or procuring the commission of such conduct commits the offence of money laundering as a principal offender and shall be liable to be tried and punished accordingly.

+- (4) (a) A person guilty of money laundering is liable on conviction to a fine not exceeding SCR5,000,000 or to imprisonment for a term not exceeding 15 years or to both; - (b) a person other than a natural person guilty of money laundering is liable on conviction to a fine not exceeding SCR10,000,000. - (5) Where a person- - (a) converts, transfers, handles or removes from the Republic any property which is or represents the benefit from criminal conduct; - (b) conceals or disguises the true nature, source, location, disposition, movement or ownership of the property or any rights with respect to it; or - (c) acquires, possesses or uses the property, in such circumstances that it is reasonable to conclude that the personthat person shall be taken to have so known or believed or to have been so reckless, unless the court is satisfied having regard to all the evidence that there is a reasonable doubt as to whether the person so knew or believed or was so reckless.

-- (i) knew or believed that the property was or represented benefit of criminal conduct, or - (ii) was reckless as to whether it was or represented benefit from criminal conduct, that person shall be taken to have so known or believed or to have been so reckless, unless the court is satisfied having regard to all the evidence that there is a reasonable doubt as to whether the person so knew or believed or was so reckless.
+- (i) knew or believed that the property was or represented benefit of criminal conduct; or - (ii) was reckless as to whether it was or represented benefit from criminal conduct;